BCS-WebDev/Week6-Homework/README.md

             - Notify user with error code & error status in search input field
     - Use to get city's coordinates to then use in One Call API
     - Use to get list of citites for auto-complete feature on search for disambiguation
+    - NOTE: Server may be down without notice

 * One Call API - OpenWeatherMap
     - https://openweathermap.org/api/one-call-api